sergrt/CameraAiDetector/README.md

 # Build generated project with your compiler, e. g.
 Visual Studio
 ```
 ## Notes
-For older compilers tou need to alter code.
+For older compilers you need to alter code.
 Replace `jthread` with `thread` (and uncomment some code to `join()` them on application stop), replace formatting and use older streams.